GABON BIRDING TOUR: DETAILED ITINERARY

 At night we may come across Marsh Owl and Long-tailed, Swamp and Fiery-necked Nightjars.

-Gabon: Day 6 Today we will drive back to Franceville, stopping for some birding along the way, and catch a late afternoon flight to Libreville for an overnight stay.
+Gabon: Day 6 Today we will drive back to Franceville for an overnight stay, making some long stops for birding along the way.

-Gabon (Extension): Day 2 We have a long drive eastwards today to the remote settlement of Makokou, on the banks of the Ivindo River, where we will stay for the next five nights at the Ipassa Reserve research station guesthouse.
+Gabon: Day 7 We have a long drive northwards today to the remote settlement of Makokou, on the banks of the Ivindo River, where we will stay for the next five nights at the Ipassa Reserve research station guesthouse.
 Along the way we pass through some remote and virtually uninhabited forest areas.
 There will be little time for birding today, but we will stop along the mighty Ogooué River for our first chances for the regionally-endemic Grey Pratincole.

 As we venture inside, the forest can seem still, dark and gloomy.
 Then, without warning, the silence will be broken by the tell-tale cries of Shining Drongos warning us of an approaching bird party and we will need to keep our wits about us as we try to set our eyes on each member of the flock.